arron-speake-bluefruit/bootloader-and-updater/readme.md

 ### Debugging with GDB

-After building and programming a new image, do `openocd -f board/stm32f0discovery.cfg` to connect OpenOCD to the board.
+After building and programming a new image, do `./x.sh openocd` to connect OpenOCD to the board.

-Then, run `arm-none-eabi-gdb -x debug/gdb.cfg` to attach the debugger.
-To debug the bootloader, do `arm-none-eabi-gdb -x debug/gdb-bootloader.cfg`
+Then, run `./x.sh gdb` to attach the debugger.
+To debug the bootloader, do `./x.sh gdb bootloader`

 Debugging with GDB supports debugging both application and bootloader.